Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Conclusions and next steps

-The methodology used to develop and validate the relativistic {\tt GNSS} navigation framework in {\tt GCRS} and {\tt BCRS} can be extended to the {\tt LCRS} to achieve millimeter-level orbit closure and picosecond-level timing consistency in GipsyX.
+The methodology used to develop and validate the relativistic {\tt GNSS} navigation framework in {\tt GCRS} and {\tt BCRS} can be extended to the {\tt LCRS}; demonstrating millimeter-level orbit closure and picosecond-level timing consistency in cislunar geometries will require the {\tt NRHO}-specific screening and regression vectors described in Sec.~\ref{sec:cislunar-demo}.
 Looking ahead, we identify three potential pathways to mature the {\tt LCRS} into a flight-ready capability: {} \begin{enumerate} \item\textit{Lunar {\tt GNSS} Pathfinder Missions:} Integrate a compact {\tt GNSS} receiver and atomic clock payload (e.g.\ NASA’s Deep Space Atomic Clock DSAC–II or JPL’s Next-Gen On-Orbit Navigator) aboard a Commercial Lunar Payload Services (CLPS) lander or Lunar Gateway module to measure real-time {\tt LCRS} time offsets and validate centimeter-scale positioning \emph{in situ}. \item \textit{Lunar Relay Satellite Demonstrations:} Deploy a smallsat in a halo orbit about the Earth–Moon L2 point, equipped with dual-frequency {\tt GNSS} antennas synchronized to a space‐qualified hydrogen maser.
-This will exercise the {\tt LCRS} transformations under large Sun–Moon gravitational gradients and characterize residual frame-bias errors below 1 cm. \item \textit{Clock‐Experiment Campaigns:} Perform precision time‐transfer tests between DSAC-class clocks on Earth‐orbiting {\tt GNSS} platforms and {\tt LCRS}-referenced clocks on lunar orbiters, quantifying relativistic scale factors and assessing long-term stability at the \(10^{-17}\) level using extended relativistic framework (e.g., \cite{Turyshev-scales:2025}.) \end{enumerate}
+This will exercise the {\tt LCRS} transformations under large Sun–Moon gravitational gradients and characterize residual frame-bias errors below 1 cm. \item \textit{Clock‐Experiment Campaigns:} Perform precision time‐transfer tests between DSAC-class clocks on Earth‐orbiting {\tt GNSS} platforms and {\tt LCRS}-referenced clocks on lunar orbiters, quantifying relativistic scale factors and assessing long-term stability at the \(10^{-17}\) level using an extended relativistic framework (e.g., \cite{Turyshev-scales:2025}). \end{enumerate}

-By executing these demonstrations—first in MEO, then on the lunar surface, and finally via spacecraft in cislunar space—we will close the loop on both navigation and timing, fully leveraging {\tt GNSS} signals across the Earth–Moon system.
-This {\tt LCRS} deployment roadmap paves the way for cm-accurate cislunar navigation and ps-synchronized operations, enabling reliable guidance for Artemis, commercial landers, and future deep-space exploration.
+By executing such demonstrations---first in MEO and then in representative Earth--Moon geometries---one can validate the end-to-end {\tt GCRS}/{\tt BCRS}/{\tt LCRS} reference-system infrastructure (state transformations, time scales, and $1$PN light-time) in a mission-relevant configuration.
+This infrastructure is a prerequisite for cm-class cislunar navigation and ps-level time-transfer; achieved user-level performance will additionally depend on signal availability, measurement quality, and the estimation strategy.

 Ongoing work focuses on refining the relativistic corrections and coordinate transformations across {\tt GCRS}, {\tt BCRS}, and {\tt LCRS}, and on integrating them into operational systems such as JPL’s GipsyX.
 These efforts are essential for upcoming missions targeting the Earth-Moon system and beyond that demand stringent positional accuracy and timing precision.
 Results, when available, will be reported in subsequent publications.